nginx/unit-docs/source/howto/mercurial.rst

               "hg": {
                   "type": "python",
-                  "path": ":nxt_term:`/path/to/app/ <Path to WSGI file referenced by the module option>`", "user": ":nxt_term:`app_user <User and group values must have access to the directory referenced in the path option>`", "group": "app_group",
-                  "module": ":nxt_term:`hgweb <WSGI module name, not a filename>`" }
+                  "path": ":nxt_term:`/path/to/app/ <Path to WSGI file referenced by the module option>`", "module": ":nxt_term:`hgweb <WSGI module name, not a filename>`" }
           }